girijeshhs/cafe-pl/PROJECT_REPORT.md

 - Development of a responsive web or mobile interface with role-based dashboards.
 - Integration with third-party payment gateways and loyalty programmes.
-- Advanced analytics driven by machine learning to forecast demand and recommend menu adjustments.
+- Basic email/SMS receipts and low-inventory alerts.
 - Multi-outlet synchronisation with distributed databases and real-time replication.
-- Integration of IoT-enabled inventory tracking for perishables.
+- Simple reporting exports (CSV/PDF) and seed data generators for demos.

 ---